sandboks/Odin-Weather/README.md

 - Get detailed information, including how today's weather compares to yesterday
 - Freely switch between time formats and units
 - User settings are automatically saved as you use the app
-- Responsive layout that responsively adjusts to the size of your browser
+- Responsive layout that adjusts to the size of your browser

 Tested with Google Chrome and Safari on iOS.